-The book on Woolf is a remarkable document–the core of it being Ruth’s 1930s dissertation, “Virginia Woolf: A Study.”
-Her first chapter, “The Poet Versus the Critic” opens with lines that lay down a new marker virtually establishing the field of women’s studies decades before the term would have widespread salience:
+The book on Woolf is a remarkable document—the core of it being Ruth’s 1931 dissertation, “Virginia Woolf: A Study.”
+Her first chapter, “The Poet Versus the Critic” opens with lines that lay down a new marker setting forth the idea of women’s studies in literature decades before the term would have widespread salience:

 Virginia Woolf is determined to write as a woman.
 Through the eyes of her sex, she seeks to penetrate life and describe it.
 Her will to explore her femininity is bitterly opposed by the critics, who guard the traditions of men, who dictate to her or denounce her feminine reactions to art and life.

 Born in 1911 in Williamsburg, Brooklyn, Ruth was always precocious.
 She received her B.A. from NYU at age sixteen; an M.A. in German language and literature from the University of Wisconsin at eighteen; and at twenty was offered a fellowship to participate in an exchange program at the University of Cologne.
-Early in her studies there, she was asked by a professor if she would consider reading the work of Woolf, and writing a doctoral thesis about her.
-I’ve imagined that Ruth’s professors must have realized they had this bright female student in their midst, a reader of English and German, and when might they again have such an opportunity, especially with the international scene increasingly fraught?
-Ruth demurred–she had not yet read Woolf’s work, she could afford to be in Cologne only one year, her parents would not let her stay longer, the work would surely take longer–but she soon said, “I’ll try.”
-Taping up a picture of Woolf in her room, she began reading all of Woolf’s books and pondering their meaning and the significance of Woolf’s creative enterprise.
+Early in her studies there, she was asked by a professor if she would consider reading the work of Woolf, and embark on a doctoral thesis about her.
+I’ve imagined that Ruth’s professors must have realized they had this bright female student in their midst, a reader of English and German, and when might they again have such an opportunity, especially with international exchanges precarious?
+Ruth demurred—she had not yet read Woolf’s work, she could afford to be in Cologne only one year, her parents would not let her stay longer, the work would surely take longer—but soon she said, “I’ll try.”
+Taping a picture of Woolf above her desk, she began reading all of Woolf’s books published to that point, pondering their meanings and the significance of Woolf’s creative enterprise.

 Ruth did complete the work in less than a year, successfully defended her thesis, and was awarded a Ph.D.
-Upon her return to the U.S. in 1932 the New York Times wrote: ” When the gangplank went down on the St. Louis [the same ship whose desperate passengers would be denied sanctuary in 1939] an attractive Brooklyn girl of twenty years stepped ashore bearing a coveted degree of Doctor of Philosophy . . .
+Upon her return to the U.S. in 1932 the New York Times wrote: ” When the gangplank went down on the St. Louis [the same ship that seven years later would be denied sanctuary at ports in the US and Cuban] an attractive Brooklyn girl of twenty years stepped ashore bearing a coveted degree of Doctor of Philosophy . . .
 She is now the youngest Doctor of Philosophy in the world.”
-This period of her life is documented in two of her nineteen books, both available from Open Road, the Woolf just added to their list, and Ahead of Time: My Early Years as a Foreign Correspondent,** which is also the title of a recent documentary on Ruth’s life and career up through the years immediately following WWII.
+This period of her life is documented in two of her nineteen books, both available from Open Road, the Woolf title just added to their list, and Ahead of Time: My Early Years as a Foreign Correspondent,** which is also the title of a recent documentary on Ruth’s life and career up through the years immediately following WWII.

-Despite the notoriety of her youthful doctorate, the Depression was in full swing and Ruth found little work upon her return to the States, and she continued traveling and trying her hand at journalism and photography.
+Despite the notoriety of her youthful doctorate, the Depression had begun and Ruth found little work upon her return to the States, so she continued traveling and trying her hand at journalism and photography.
 In 1935, the thesis was published as a book in Germany by the Tauchnitz Press, which had a list of English-language titles, including Woolf’s The Waves.
-Ruth sent a copy of her thesis to Woolf in London, thus beginning a lengthy correspondence between the two women that culminated in Ruth paying a visit to Woolf at her Bloomsbury home that year.
+Ruth sent a copy of the published book to Woolf in London, thus beginning a lengthy correspondence between the two women that culminated in Ruth paying a visit to Woolf at her Bloomsbury home that year.

 Ruth was greeted at the parlor door by husband Leonard.
 The meeting is covered in detail in both of the above books, but suffice it to say that a somewhat awkward conversation followed, with Virginia stretched out on a rug in front of the fireplace.
-She offered an ambiguous comment about whether she had read Ruth’s book, and denied that she had anything to say on the subject of Ruth’s latest undertaking, “a study of women under democracy, fascism, and communism.”
-Though she hadn’t intended to come as a supplicant, that’s how Woolf interpreted her visit.
+She offered an ambiguous comment about whether she had read the thesis, and denied that she had anything to say on the subject of Ruth’s latest undertaking, a fellowship to make “a study of women under democracy, fascism, and communism.”
+Though Ruth hadn’t intended to come as a supplicant, that’s how Woolf interpreted her visit.
 Smoking a cigarette in a long holder, Virginia said, “I don’t know how I can help you.
 I don’t know a thing about politics.
 I’ve never worked a day in my life.”
 Ruth was “startled” that “she did not think publishing ten books, countless essays, and brilliant book reviews was work.”